siddharthvp/mwn/website/docs/14-developing.md

 npm install		# install dependencies
 ```

 Build: run `npm run build`.
 This generates the JS files in `build` from the TypeScript sources in `src`.
-The type errors raised can be ignored.
 You may want to configure your IDE to do this automatically on every code change.

 ### Tests